nikhilrane29/Alumni-Management-System/README.md

 # Alumni-Management-System
 # Description:-
-Alumni Tracking System is an online-based application that helps to enhance the tracking of college graduates.
+Alumni Management System is an online-based application that helps to enhance the tracking of college graduates.
 The project primarily aims to replace current tracking procedure of college graduates and providing alumni data to college faculties.
 It aims at developing a web portal which will be useful for the college to monitor the alumni's and for the alumni to update their